From: Vitor Valeri

 CC licenses are a way to allow the “free” use of music under certain conditions.
 Below are some examples of CC licenses:

-• CC BY: You can use, remix, adapt, and use commercially, but you must give credit to the author.
+• CC BY: You may use, remix, adapt, and use commercially, but you must give credit to the author.

-• CC BY-SA: You can use and adapt.
+• CC BY-SA: You may use and adapt.

-• CC BY-NC: You can use it, but only for non-commercial purposes.
+•CC BY-NC: You may use it, but only for non-commercial purposes.

-• CC BY-NC-SA: You can use it, but without altering it; remixing or transforming is not allowed.
+• CC BY-NC-SA: You may use it, but without altering it; remixing or transforming is not allowed.

 • CC0 (public domain): Completely free use; no credit is required, and modification and commercial use are allowed.

-• BY: Attribution — You must give credit to the original author.
+• BY (Attribution): Credit must be given to the original author.

-• SA: Share Alike — If you modify it, you must license it under the same terms.
+• SA (Share Alike): If you modify the work, you must license it under the same terms.

 Share: